Building bridges of dialogue and understanding

 - Participation for a minimum of an academic year

-- All faiths and "devout" secularists are welcome
+- All religious, spiritual and philosophical identities are welcome

 - Eight hours each month: Weekly small dialogue group meetings, 6 monthly lectures by guest scholars with dinners each semester, one mini retreat per semester.